Tech

 January 4, 2014

 Virtualization makes it possible to implement an extremely robust failover mechanism that continues service on the same IP addresses even if the hardware crashes.
-This makes it not only possible to have “eternal” services; it also makes it possible to upgrade the underlying hardware while the service is active.
-With this technology, calls may stay up even if they are for example in an ACD with minimal service disruption.
+This not only makes it possible to have “eternal” services, it also makes it possible to upgrade the underlying hardware while the service is active.
+With this technology, calls may stay up - even if they are, for example, in an ACD with minimal service disruption.

 The other implication of the real-time nature of the hosted PBX is vicinity.
-It is not possible to serve large areas with one big data center.
+It isn't possible to serve large areas with one big data center.
 Instead, the virtual machines need to be located close to the customers, with “close” being defined by the ping times.
 Here the cost of deploying a hosted PBX is a key issue.
-With the simple architecture of the Vodia PBX we are in a good position to serve customers all over the world.
+With the simple architecture of the Vodia PBX, we are in a good position to serve customers all over the world.
 A new PBX can be deployed in a matter of minutes and even automatically, just like a new virtual machine can be deployed today.

 Latest Articles